 Quality – Fantastic quality.
 Governors raffle tag harvested out of this unit in 2016.
 Lots of mature rams.

 Success Rate – Archery success is low, mainly due to the terrain.
-Rifle success has been great, but I know some of the recent rifle hunters and they are not weekend warriors when it comes to sheep hunting.
+Rifle success has been great over the past 4-5 years, but I know some of the recent rifle hunters and they are not weekend warriors when it comes to sheep hunting.
 The sheep are spending more and more time outside of the unit during hunting season.
 This can make for frustrated tag holders.

 Draw – For archers at the very top of their game, this is the value tag of the bunch.
 Archer success rate has been historically low, but this unit has many quality rams.
 The terrain is just unforgiving to guys that are not meticulous about how they hunt here with a bow.
 The one downside is having to deal with 5 archery tags in a relatively small area of sheep concentration.
-For rifle hunters, again this is one of the best overall values of the bunch.
-It doesn’t feel like a great rifle sheep area because the terrain is so tight, but access to big rams is there.
 Sheep movement in/out of unit boundaries makes it a wildcard.

 Unit S47 is very comparable to S11 and S17 on the density and quality front, but is more forgiving in terms of a hunter’s physical requirements.